ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 <br>

 ## 4. Add `icon`
 The Token needs a "X" icon, that later the user will click to remove it.
-UI5 Web Components provide a large collection of icons SVGs.
-And, we are going to need the `decline` icon, which is part of the `@ui5/webcomponents-icons` package and the `Icon(<ui5-icon>)` web component from the `@ui5/webcomponents` package.
+UI5 Web Components provide a large collection of icon SVGs.
+And, we are going to need the `decline` icon, which is part of the `@ui5/webcomponents-icons` package, and the `Icon(<ui5-icon>)` web component from the `@ui5/webcomponents` package.
 We have to install these packages before using the icon.

 <br>